 You will be required to take a vision test

 If the examiner questions your ability to safely operate a vehicle you may be requested to take a written and/or driving test.
-It's best to call a local drivers license office and make an appointment.
+It's best to call a local drivers license office with questions and/or make an appointment online.

 The DMV written test is also available at your local drivers license office but to save time you can take it online after completing the DATA course.
-Once you receive your Certificate of Completion for the DATA and DMV tests, then you make an appointment at the drivers license office to take the road test.
-Again, please review the ID requirements.
+It is only available online for ages 14 to 17. .